 - Sturdy footwear – running shoes, hiking boots, etc. No sandals, Crocs or soft shoes as we will be walking on rocky beaches!

 - Layered clothing – clothes can be removed or added as needed

-- Rain protection (Teacher and interpreters may cancelled field trip if necessary)
+- Rain protection – teachers and interpreters may cancel the Beach Tour if necessary

-For safety reasons, improperly prepared students and adults will be required to stay behind.
-Be prepared!
+For safety reasons, improperly prepared students and adults will be required to stay behind so be prepared!